p1nkpl4typus/Assignment-Two/README.md

 3. Does the font match the mockup
 4. Does the table have a box shadow

-[Click here to see the mock] (https://htmlbasics.xyz/static/exercises/04/tablemock.png "Mockup")
+[Click here to see the mock] (https://htmlbasics.xyz/static/exercises/04/tablemock.png)